alejandrovpm/tips-KUL/Editors.md

 **linter:** There are linter packages that you can install for each language.
 This basically tell you on the fly whenever you made a syntax mistake without the necessity of running your code.
 However, I don't use it because when you run it (using script or from the terminal), the environment also tells you about this mistakes.

 **Column-select** Nice package to select blocks of code.
 In ubuntu just press *alt + shift + up/down/PgUp ...*

+**Sublime-Style-Column-Selection** A nicer column selection package than the previous one.
+Just hold shift while dragging the mouse with the left click.
+Then anything you type will modify all the rows.

 ## Texstudio